1 Import shadowing¶

 As mentioned in the Drawbacks section, we have positive

-experience in a setting where ImportShadowing
+experience in a setting where ImportShadowing is always on in a

 large Haskell code base with lots of developers over a long time.